aanya-srinivasan/Greencycles-Database-Full-Project-/README.md

 9. 💼 Average Revenue per Customer by Staff
 Objective: Calculate the average revenue per customer for each staff member, identifying which staff generates the most revenue per customer on average.
 10. 📅 Average Daily Revenue on Sundays
+Objective: Calculate the average daily revenue for all Sundays.
+11. 📏 Films Longer than Average in Each Replacement Cost Group
+Objective: List films that are longer than the average length within each replacement cost group and identify the shortest films in the list.
+12. 💰 Average Customer Lifetime Value by District
+Objective: Calculate the average customer lifetime value per district, based on total payments made by each customer.
+13. 🎬 Payments and Revenue by Film Category
+Objective: List all payments, including the payment ID, amount, film category, and total revenue generated in each category, with a focus on the 'Action' category.

+These queries provide valuable insights for film rental businesses, including revenue generation, customer behavior, and film categorization.
+The database utilized in these queries contains tables related to films, actors, payments, customers, and categories.